Guidelines for research projects planning to archive their data

-You will then receive more detailed instructions regarding the agreement on personal data processing and depositing the data.
+You will then receive more detailed instructions regarding the archiving agreement.
 As a rule, data are archived as anonymous, which is why all direct identifiers and indirect identifiers that might lead to the identification of an individual must be removed according to FSD instructions.

-Make sure the agreement on personal data processing is in order
+Make sure the archiving agreement is in order

-Before the deposit, you and the data archive will sign an agreement on personal data processing in compliance with the GDPR.
-The Agreement is handled electronically in connection with email correspondence, and it does not require a separate signature.
-In the agreement, FSD will ask you for the information regarding the data controller of research data, types of personal data, and categories of data subjects in the data.
+Before the deposit, you and the data archive will sign an archiving agreement.
+For the agreement, FSD will ask you for information regarding the data controller of the research data, categories of personal data included in the data, and categories of data subjects in the data.

 Depositing your data at FSD

-When the agreement on personal data processing has been signed, you will receive an activation link to Aila Data Service from FSD to deposit your data.
+When the archiving agreement has been signed, you will receive an activation link to Aila Data Service from FSD to deposit your data.
 Depositing a dataset through Aila requires registering as a user of the service and logging in.
 Aila login is supported by the Haka identity federation.
 Users can register with Aila using their personal Haka credentials, such as the user ID and password issued by their university.

 The data file(s), data description and other material are securely transferred to FSD on Aila.
 When depositing your data, you are also asked to enter basic information on the contents of the data, data collection, and the publications where the data have already been used.

-The final decision to archive the data is always made after FSD has examined the data.
-The Deposition Agreement will be signed only after FSD has received the data and assessed their suitability for archiving as well as evaluated which access conditions are the most suitable for the data.
+The final decision to archive the data is made after FSD has received the data and assessed their suitability for archiving as well as evaluated which access conditions are the most suitable for the data.